Search by Keyword

 All of the verses are an unusual eighteen-measures long, with two extra measures added at the end of what would be a uniform sixteen measures in order to emphasize the title phrase a second time.
 Therefore, the last four measures are a two-times repeat of what we’ve heard in the introduction with the addition of vocals.
 Paul’s double-tracked vocals slip into harmony on the title phrase while John and George harmonize an ascending repeat of the same title phrase.

-Another interesting observation about the verses, as well as the entire song, is that the chords change with almost every measure.
+Another interesting observation concerning the verses, as well as the entire song, is that the chords change with almost every measure.
 The only exception here is to emphasize the song’s title, where the chord change back to “A,” which is the key of the song, comes in on a syncopated beat just before the halfway mark of that measure.
-It’s obvious that McCartney desperately wanted the title of the song to stand out.
+It’s quite obvious that McCartney desperately wanted the title of the song to stand out.

 A structurally identical second verse is next, but with the addition of background “ooh, la, la, la” falsetto vocals sung in unison by John and George repeatedly throughout the first fourteen measures.
 After this, the first eight-measure bridge is heard, which has Paul harmonizing with himself throughout except for his arching final phrase “knew what I was missing.”
 This phrase, which is accompanied by John and George’s unison background lines “no I wouldn’t, no I wouldn’t,” acts as a perfect segue into the next verse and becomes the focal high point of the entire track.